abinit/abinit/doc/tutorial/eph4isotc.md

 The figure reveals that the phonon spectrum interpolated from the 4x4x4 $\qq$-mesh underestimates the maximum phonon frequency.
 Other differences are visible around ~.
-Note also that phonon frequencies in metals are also quite sensitive to the $\kk$-mesh and the [[tsmear]] smearing In real life one should perform an accurate convergence study ...
+Note also that phonon frequencies in metals are also quite sensitive to the $\kk$-mesh and the smearing [[tsmear]].
+In real life one should perform an accurate convergence study...

 !!! note

     The *666q_DDB* file was produced with the same AbiPy script by just changing the value of *ngqpt*.
-    The reason why we don't provide files obtained with a 6x6x6 sampling is that the size of the git repository including all the DFPT potentials would be around 200 Mb.
+    The reason why we do not provide files obtained with a 6x6x6 $\qq$-sampling is that the size of the git repository including all the DFPT potentials would be around 200 Mb.

-    Let's continue using the 4x4x4 DDB file but we should take this difference into account when comparing our results with previous works.
+    For this reasone, we continue using the 4x4x4 DDB file but we should take this difference into account when comparing our results with previous works.

 ## Our first computation of the isotropic Tc

-For our first example, we use a relatively simple input file that allows us to introduce the most important variables and the organization of the main output file:
+For our first example, we use a relatively simple input file that allows us to introduce the most important variables and the organization of the main output file.
 Copy the input file in the working directory and execute it using:

 ```sh